 - Write down your symptoms, including any that seem unrelated to your condition.

-- Make a list of any medications as well as vitamins or other supplements that you take.
+- Make a list of any medications, vitamins or supplements that you take along with the dosages.

 - Take a notebook or notepad with you to write down information during your visit.

-- Prepare questions to ask your doctor, listing the most important first in case time runs out.
+- Prepare questions to ask your doctor, listing the most important questions first to be sure you cover them.

 For a Bartholin's cyst, some basic questions to ask include: